List of special economic zones: Nepal

-Democratic People's Republic of Korea (North Korea)
+North Korea

 The Rajin-Sonbong Economic Special Zone was established under a UN economic development programme in 1994.
-Located on the bank of the Tuman River, the zone borders on the Yanbian Korean Autonomous Prefecture (or, Yeonbyeon in Korean) of the People's Republic of China, as well as Russia.
+Located on the bank of the Tumen River, the zone borders on the Yanbian Korean Autonomous Prefecture (or, Yeonbyeon in Korean) of the People's Republic of China, as well as Russia.
 In 2000 the name of the area was shortened to Rason and became separate from the North Hamgyeong Province.
 In 2013 and 2014 a number of smaller special economic zones were announced covering export handling, mineral processing, high technology, gaming and tourism.

 North Korea also used to operate Kaesong Industrial Region in conjunction with South Korea from 2002 until 2016.

 The State Academy of Sciences operates a special economic zone near Unjong Park in the northern suburbs of Pyongyang.

 North Korea designated over a dozen new special economic zones in 2013 and 2014.

 Pakistan

 Taking the example of the Chinese success with their SEZs, China is helping Pakistan develop the RUBA SEZ on the outskirts of Lahore.
 RUBA SEZ PVT LTD is a subsidiary of RUBA Group of Companies and was expanded from existing Haier – RUBA Economic Zone.

 Other economic zones include the China-Pakistan economic zone open only to Chinese investors in Gwadar, Pakistan.

 There are talks of creating a Japanese city for investors from Japan only.

 There has been new SEZ proposed on the under-construction Sialkot-Lahore motorway; Qatar has proposed an investment for $1 billion in a new SEZ along the motorway.

 There is a new zone under construction in Faisalabad, which will be the biggest industrial estate of Pakistan when complete.
 It has sections for each country and the first phase is complete with a special Chinese zone in it.